History of Paris Saint-Germain FC: Domestic cup successes

-Charles Biétry replaced Denisot as president for the 1998–99 season, appointing Alain Giresse as manager and overseeing a complete restructuring of the squad.
-Raí, Guérin, Le Guen, Llacer and Fournier left the club.
-In return, PSG signed Nigerian star Jay-Jay Okocha and a host of promising young French players, including Laurent Leroy and Yann Lachuer.
-The latter scored the only goal in PSG's 1998 Trophée des Champions victory over Lens, but things quickly went downhill.
-A first-round exit in the Cup Winners' Cup, followed by a difficult start to the league, cost Giresse his job.
-He was replaced in November 1998 by Artur Jorge.
-A month later, Biétry handed over to Laurent Perpère.
-The team failed to recover and, after being eliminated from both cups, Jorge was replaced in March by Philippe Bergeroo, who saved PSG from relegation with a ninth-place finish.
+Charles Biétry replaced Denisot as president for the 1998–99 season, appointing Alain Giresse as manager and overseeing a major squad overhaul.
+Raí, Guérin, Le Guen, Llacer and Fournier all left the club.
+In return, PSG signed Nigerian star Jay-Jay Okocha and several promising young French players, including Laurent Leroy and Yann Lachuer.
+The latter scored the only goal in PSG's 1998 Trophée des Champions victory over Lens, but results soon declined.
+A first-round exit in the Cup Winners' Cup and a poor start to the league led to Giresse's dismissal, with Artur Jorge appointed in November 1998.
+A month later, Biétry was replaced by Laurent Perpère.
+The team failed to recover, and after elimination from both domestic cups, Jorge was replaced by Philippe Bergeroo in March.
+He ultimately secured survival with a ninth-place finish.

-In his first full campaign, and with a squad of his own choosing, including captain Ali Benarbia and top scorer Christian, Bergeroo led PSG to second place in the league, thereby qualifying for the Champions League.
-However, the club failed to complete a promising 1999–2000 season with a title, suffering an early exit from the Coupe de France and being defeated by second-division Gueugnon in the 2000 Coupe de la Ligue final.
-Two PSG legends bowed out at the end of the season: Lama was carried out triumphantly at the final whistle during his final match at the Parc des Princes in early May 2000, while Fournier celebrated his testimonial at the stadium later that month.
+In his first full season in charge, Bergeroo led PSG to second place in the league, securing Champions League qualification.
+However, the club failed to build on a promising 1999–2000 season, suffering an early exit from the Coupe de France and losing to second-division Gueugnon in the 2000 Coupe de la Ligue final.
+Two PSG veterans departed at the end of the season: Lama was given a standing ovation in his final appearance at the Parc des Princes, while Fournier was honoured in a testimonial match at the stadium later that month.